TI-Tokyo/riak-docs-fork/content/riak/kv/2.9.0p5/configuring/strong-consistency.md

   non-strongly-consistent keys, it does present an issue for strong consistency due to the tombstone issues mentioned above.
-* **Secondary indexes not supported** --- Strongly consistent operations do not support [secondary indexes][cluster ops 2i] \(2i) at this time.
+* **Secondary indexes not supported** --- Strongly consistent operations do not support [secondary indexes][cluster ops 2i] /(2i) at this time.
 Furthermore, any other metadata attached to objects, even if not related to 2i, will be silently ignored by Riak in strongly consistent buckets.
-* **Multi-Datacenter Replication not supported** --- At this time, consistent keys are *not* replicated across clusters using Multi- Datacenter Replication \(MDC).
+* **Multi-Datacenter Replication not supported** --- At this time, consistent keys are *not* replicated across clusters using Multi- Datacenter Replication /(MDC).
 This is because MDC Replication currently supports only eventually consistent replication across clusters.
 Mixing strongly consistent data within a cluster with eventually consistent data between clusters is difficult to reason about from the perspective of applications.
 In a future version of Riak, we will add support for